 Required Minimum Distributions

-Depending upon the terms of the specific retirement plan, RMDs must begin to be withdrawn by April 1 of the year following the later of: 1) the year you attain age 72; or 2) the year you retire, provided you are not a 5% or greater owner of the business.
+Depending upon the terms of the specific retirement plan, RMDs must begin to be withdrawn by April 1 of the year following the later of: 1) the year you attain age 73; or 2) the year you retire, provided you are not a 5% or greater owner of the business.
 For years after the initial RMD is made, the requisite RMD amount must be withdrawn by December 31 of each year.
-This includes the calendar year after an individual attains age 72, even if the first RMD is withdrawn during that same year.
-If an RMD is not withdrawn by the applicable deadline or is withdrawn in less than the full required amount, the amount not withdrawn is subject to a 50% excise tax.
+This includes the calendar year after an individual attains age 73, even if the first RMD is withdrawn during that same year.
+If an RMD is not withdrawn by the applicable deadline or is withdrawn in less than the full required amount, the amount not withdrawn is subject to a 25% excise tax.
+However, this excise tax can be further reduced to only 10% if the failure is corrected quickly.

 An RMD amount is calculated by dividing the value of the retirement account of the affected individual as of December 31 of the immediately preceding calendar year by a life expectancy factor prescribed by certain IRS Tables.
 There are three different tables that could be employed.
 The Joint and Last Survivor Table is used if the sole beneficiary of the account is a surviving spouse and the spouse is more than 10 years younger than the participant.
 The Uniform Lifetime Table is utilized if the surviving spouse is not the sole beneficiary or is not more than 10 years younger than the participant.
 Finally, the Single Life Expectancy Table is used in certain circumstances by a beneficiary if the participant has died.